yavuzkoroglu/padkit/README.md

 2. Check if you have `homebrew`[^14] installed.
 If it is installed, go to step #6.
 Again, use the following command.

 ```
-if ! command -v brew &> /dev/null; then echo "Homebrew is NOT installed"; else echo "Homebrew is installed"; fi
+echo ""; if ! command -v brew &> /dev/null; then echo "Homebrew is NOT installed"; else echo "Homebrew is installed"; fi; echo ""
 ```

 3. Install `homebrew`[^14].